Salut i Psicologia

 Planetary health

-In that sense, the aims of this line of research are: (i) to study the impacts on human health of the current environmental and climate crisis and (ii) to explore solutions to overcome the challenges that this crisis poses for our health using an interdisciplinary approach.
+Planetary Health has recently emerged as a new area of knowledge focused on characterizing the impacts on human health of the disruption of the Earth's natural systems due to anthropic causes, as well as studying the political, economic and social systems that mediate such interactions.
+In that sense, the aims of this line of research are: (i) to study the impacts on human health of the current environmental and climate crisis with a special focus on vulnerable populations and (ii) to explore solutions to overcome the challenges that this crisis poses for our health using an interdisciplinary approach.
 In particular we are interested in the following areas:

-• The urban environment and health, for example the association between urban green spaces and health, with special focus on health inequities and environmental injustices.
+• The urban environment and health, for example the association between urban green spaces and health, with special focus on health inequities and environmental injustices

-• The health effects of climate change, for example, the association between heat stress in occupational settings.
+• The health effects of climate change, for example, the association between heat stress in occupational settings

-• The complex association between biodiversity and health.
+• The complex association between biodiversity and health

 Dr Cristina O'Callaghan Gordo